 Can be used as a regular toothpaste without any limitations.

 Here is the before and after pictures of my teeth after first use.

-The difference may not look dramatic on pictures, but after the first use the teeth are visible brighter and more polished.
+The difference may not look dramatic on pictures, but after the first use, the teeth are visibly brighter and more polished.
 From my previous experience with this toothpaste, I find the effect more noticeable with continuous use.